 To get the most out of health insurance as a senior, it’s important to choose the cover that best meets your needs now and into the future.
 Whether you’re at the height of your career or winding down towards retirement, empty nesters or still sharing your home, you can compare health insurance policies to look for one that best suits your needs with Canstar.

 Looking for a seniors health insurance policy?
-The table below displays a snapshot of hospital & extras policies on Canstar’s database for seniors aged 60+, sorted by Star Rating (highest to lowest), with links to providers’ websites.
+The table below displays some of the hospital & extras policies on Canstar’s database with links to provider’s websites for seniors aged 60+, sorted by Star Rating (highest to lowest), followed by provider name (alphabetically).
 These results are based on a mature couple in NSW.

 What is seniors health insurance?